sievericcardo/oxidowl/README.md

 ## Acknowledgments

-- Inspired by the [HermiT](https://github.com/owlcs/hermit-reasoner/) reasoner and its hypertableau algorithms and [Konclude](https://github.com/konclude/Konclude) for its advanced reasoning techniques
+- Inspired by the [HermiT](https://github.com/owlcs/hermit-reasoner/) reasoner and [Konclude](https://github.com/konclude/Konclude) for their advanced reasoning techniques
 - Built with the Rust ecosystem's excellent crates
 - Thanks to the OWL and Semantic Web communities